hobnail-dev/overture/docs/result/quickstart.md

 # Quick Start

-In this section I'll quickly cover how to use `Result` to deal with synchronous errors, `AsyncResult` to deal with asynchronous ones (think `fetch` or dealing with databases, etc), and I'll also cover how to deal with multiple Results at once, e.g., an array of Results.
+In this section I'll quickly cover how to use `Result` to deal with synchronous errors, `Task` to deal with asynchronous ones (think `fetch` or dealing with databases, etc), and I'll also cover how to deal with multiple Results at once, e.g., an array of Results.

 ## Installing the library
 ```bash